LauraKirby/aspera-ibm-analytics-api/setup.md

 ## II.
 Create an integration with AoC

-1. Go to *.ibmaspera.com (* indicates the subdomain for your organization in Aspera on Cloud).
+1. Go to `*.ibmaspera.com`, where `*` represetns your subdomain.
+Your subdomain will be unique to your organization in Aspera on Cloud.
+In this tutorial `turbo` is used as the subdomain.

    Click the dropdown next to the **Organization** menu category and click **Integrations**.
 Click **Create New**.
     <div class="demo-image">
      <img src="images/5-integrations-create-new.png"/>